-The following are trademarks of Digital Equipment Corporation: Alpha AXP, AXP, VMS, DEC, DECnet, VMS, and VAX.
+The following are trademarks of Compaq: Alpha AXP, AXP, VMS, DEC, DECnet, VMS, and VAX.
 IPACT is a trademark of Integrated Process Automation and Control Technologies.
+TCPware is a trademark of Process Software Corporation.

 Please notify IPACT of any errors or omissions of this document.